KieranLafferty/KLScrollSelect/README.md

 KLScrollSelect
 =======

-A control that infinitely scrolls up and down at variable speeds inspired by Expedia 3.0 app
+A control that infinitely scrolls up and down at variable speeds inspired by Expedia 3.0 app.

 Note: KLScrollSelect is intended for use with portrait orientation on iPhone/iPod Touch.

+Requires ARC

+*Source is dual licensed.
+Can be used freely without restriction on FREE apps, PAID apps require a license purchased from https://www.cocoacontrols.com/controls/klscrollselect*

 [Check out the Demo](http://www.youtube.com/watch?v=uorJfwpTzoI) *Excuse the graphics glitches and lag due to my slow computer.*
 ## Scroll Rate ##
-There are two scroll rates that affect the control

-	1. The comparative scroll rate.
-This determines how quickly column 1 will scroll with respect to column 2.
-This is determined by the content height of each column.
-	If column 1 has a content height of 500 and column 2 has a content height of 250, then column 2 will scroll twice as fast as column 1.

-	2. The overall scroll rate.
-This speeds/slows the entire table and applies to all of the columns.
-This can be set by adjsuting the scrollRate property on the KLScrollView instantiation.
+The scroll rate property of each column is measured in [pixel/second] and can be set individually for each column.
+This value should be set via the KLScrollViewDataSource implementation.
+Defaults to 10 pixel/second if datasource not implemented

 ## Installation ##